Nancy Thompson (A Nightmare on Elm Street): Development

 Rooney Mara was confirmed to portray a reimagined Nancy in 2011; Mara signed on for a sequel if it were to ever be made.
 Director Samuel Bayer describes this version of the character as "the loneliest girl in the world".
 Mara stated her portrayal is different than the original, performed by Langenkamp, and refers to her as "socially awkward and timid and really doesn't know how to connect with people".
 She stated to Vogue that she disliked the experience of portraying the character so much, that she contemplated quitting acting.

-Design
+Costume design

 Nancy's appearance is recognizable for her gray streak in her hair and her emblematic pajamas.
 The character's hair was supposed to be entirely gray and white, and Wes Craven had a wig made but was ultimately unsatisfied; deciding for Nancy to have a streak of gray—which would remain in both Dream Warriors and New Nightmare.
 For the 1984 film, costume designer Dana Lyman conceptualized Nancy's white pajamas that the character wore during her encounters with Freddy.
 Lyman described the outfit as "her armor as she went into battle."
 The details of her white top include blue trim and a pattern of roses.
 Jolene Richardson of Fangoria interprets these details as combining masculine and feminine traits of Nancy.